 I really haven’t slept too well the nights before and it was more stressful than my first time traveling alone 15 years ago.
 But everything looked finally good.

-They gave us a face shield to wear from departure until arriving at our destination, and of course a facemask to wear at all time too.
+They gave us a face shield to wear from departure until arriving at our destination, and of course, a face mask to wear at all times too.
 This is different from destination to destination and difficult to find out what it’s going to be.
-As much as I like the happy go lucky approach of a trip, if you want to travel during corona, being organised and know before you go is how it should be done.
+As much as I like the happy-go-lucky approach of a trip, if you want to travel during corona, being organized and know before you go is how it should be done.
 And go to the airport earlier than usual… Just in case!

 How will it be in the future?
-And where to go this winter?
+And where to find advice?

 It’s really difficult to say.
-Some of the countries I thought would open up soon, are postponing it.
-But on the other hand, Senegal for example is said to be open already (with restrictions),
+Some of the countries I thought would open soon, are postponing it.
+But others opened within a few months and life feels relatively normal.

 If you decide to go to a place that is easy to get to, with few restrictions and good waves, you will share them with probably more people than ever before.
 Portugal and the Canaries were and are busy like in peak season.
-But if you go the extra step, you’ve got the chance of scoring some of the best waves of your life with less people in the water then during the last few decades… it’s all up to you if you’re travelling during corona, or wait it out?!
+But if you go the extra step, you’ve got the chance of scoring some of the best waves of your life with fewer people in the water than during the last few decades… it’s all up to you if you’re traveling during corona, or wait it out?!

 We will have to wait and see how it plays out.
-And once again, it will change how we choose where to go.
+But if we want to travel, it the covid vaccination will be part of it…